 Instead, we invest in bandwidth and community services, keeping prices as low as we can while staying sustainable.
 Since 2005, our prices have only changed four times.
 And two of those times were price drops.

-We currently sell internet access from 6/0.8 Mbps speed up to 1024/30 Mbps speed with unlimited usage as a CRTC-registered re-seller, using Bell’s legacy and Fibre-to-the-Node network and the Rogers cable network.
+We currently sell internet access from 6/0.8 Mbps speed up to 1024/30 Mbps speed with unlimited usage through wholesale access to the Bell, Rogers and Cogeco networks, as mandated by the CRTC.